Where are you located?

 Who owns FLC?

 From 1926 to 2008 the Confer family owned Forest Lake Camp.
 The Blanck and Kelly families now own FLC.
 Geoff Blanck was a camper in the 70’s and 80’s with his brother Rob and his dad Bob was an FLC camper, CIT, and counselor in the 50’s and 60’s.
-His daughters are third generation campers.
+His daughters are third generation campers and staff members.
 Tobin Kelly was a long time camper himself at Camp Tohkomeupog in NH as well as a counselor, Head Counselor and Alumni Director.
 Tobin’s daughter also attends Forest Lake Camp.